Families and individuals

 Are you receiving Centrelink's JobSeeker payment?
 If you have a Pensioner Concession Card or Health Care Card, read about your concession entitlements.

-The worker support payment recognises that the requirement to self-isolate or quarantine at home can cause a financial burden for some individuals and families who are without incomes during this period.
+The Pandemic Leave Disaster Payment recognises that the requirement to self-isolate or quarantine at home can cause a financial burden for some individuals and families who are without an income during this period.

 $450 Coronavirus (COVID-19) Test Isolation Payment